phalcon/documentation/docs/forms.md

     array $whitelist = []
 ): Form
 ```

 Binds data to the entity.
 The first parameter `data` is an array of key/values.
 This usually is the `$_POST` array.
+The
-The second parameter `entity` is an entity object.
-If the properties of the entity object contain properties that match the names of the `data`elements defined in the form, those elements will be populated with the values of the corresponding properties of the entity.
+second parameter `entity` is an entity object.
+If the properties of the entity object contain properties that match the
+names of the `data`elements defined in the form, those elements will be populated with the values of the corresponding
+properties of the entity.
 The entity can be an object such as a [Phalcon\Mvc\Model][db-models] or even a `\stdClass`.
 The third parameter `whitelist` is an array of whitelisted elements.
-Any element in the `whitelist` array that has the same name as an element in the `data` array will be ignored.
+Any element in the `whitelist` array that has the
+same name as an element in the `data` array will be ignored.

 The `bind` method takes the first array (e.g. `$_POST`) and an entity object (e.g. `Invoices`).
-It loops through the array and if it finds an array key that exists in the form, it applies the necessary filters (defined in the form) to the value of the array.
-After that, it checks the entity object (`Invoices`) and assigns this value to any property that matches the array key.
-If a method exists as a setter with the same name as an array key, it will be called first (i.e. `name` -> `setName()`).
+It loops through the
+array and if it finds an array key that exists in the form, it applies the necessary filters (defined in the form) to
+the value of the array.
+After that, it checks the entity object (`Invoices`) and assigns this value to any property that
+matches the array key.
+If a method exists as a setter with the same name as an array key, it will be called first (i.e.
+`name` -> `setName()`).
 This method allows us to quickly filter input and assign this input to the passed entity object.

+When the data key does not match any registered form-element identifier directly, `bind()` will fall back to scanning
+the registered elements for one whose HTML `name` attribute matches the data key.
+This makes it possible to register
+multiple `Radio` elements under distinct identifiers (`r0`, `r1`) that share the same HTML `name` (`status`) and still
+have the value posted under `status` bind correctly.
+See the [Radios](#radios) section for details.

+For `Check` elements, browsers omit unchecked checkboxes from the submitted payload, which previously left the entity
+property untouched.
+Calling [`Check::setUncheckedValue($value)`](#checkboxes) opts the element into an "unchecked
+default": when the element's key is missing from the bind payload, `bind()` injects `$value` so it flows through
+whitelist, filters, and entity setters exactly like a submitted value.
+Elements without an explicit
+`setUncheckedValue()` preserve the previous behavior (entity untouched).

 ```php
 <?php